AndrewEllis93/Print-Tuning-Guide/articles/determining_max_speeds_accels.md

         - These numbers represent the microstep position of the toolhead at X/Y max position.

     - Ensure that the difference between these numbers **has not exceeded a full step.**

         - For example, I am running `microsteps` of **32** for my A and B motors.
 I would ensure that the values for each axis have not changed by more than **32**.

         - If the number has deviated more than this, that means that the corresponding axis has likely skipped.

-    \* *Measuring to a full step just accounts for endstop variance.
-It does not necessarily mean that any microsteps were lost.
-Endstops are only so accurate.*
+        - Measuring to a full step just accounts for a bit of endstop inaccuracy.
+It does not necessarily mean that any microsteps were lost.\
+        For **hall effect endstops**, you may need to measure to a few full steps.
+They can be bit less accurate, and they thermally drift.

 ---
 [:arrow_left: Back to Table of Contents](/README.md)